 But where does one go for an authentic Montreal smoked meat experience?
 I propose to you four juicy sure bets.

-*Extremely important note: wherever you order a Montreal smoked meat sandwich, get a medium cut.
+Wherever you order a Montreal smoked meat sandwich, get a medium cut.
 Lean might be good for the waistline but it will do nothing for your taste buds.
 Another thing.
-If a given smoked meat joint or deli offers the choice of "regular" smoked meat or "old-fashioned" smoked meat, always, I repeat, ALWAYS pick "old-fashioned" for a better taste of what Montreal smoked meat is supposed to be.
+If a given smoked meat joint or deli offers the choice of "regular" smoked meat or "old-fashioned" smoked meat, always, repeat, ALWAYS pick "old-fashioned" for a better taste of what Montreal smoked meat is supposed to be.
 Better yet, walk out the door.
 It's already a sketchy sign if a choice between either is offered at all.
-The best of Montreal's best smoked meat joints sell smoked meat.
+The best of Montreal's best-smoked meat joints sell smoked meat.
 Period.
-I mean, if you asked you the folks at Schwartz's for one or the other, they might look at you like you're weird.
-I can almost hear them saying, "regular, old-fashioned... what do you want me from me?!
+If you asked you the folks at Schwartz's for one or the other, they might look at you like you're weird.
+We can almost hear them saying, "regular, old-fashioned... what do you want me from me?!
 It's smoked meat."Continue to 2 of 5 below.

 02 of 05